f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 An administrator can failover from one system controller to the other and also perform software upgrades to the controllers as needed.
 You may perform a bundled upgrade which combines both the OS and F5 service components, or they can be upgraded independently.
 An upgrade which includes the **OS**, will be more disruptive timewise vs. an upgrade that only updates the F5 **services**.
 F5 support would recommend which type of upgrade may be needed for a particular fix, or feature.
 Ideally F5 expects to have to update the OS less frequently in the long term than the F5 Services.
 Currently, F5 is recommending upgrades using the full ISO vs. separate OS and service upgrades.

-Any upgrade that is initiated will update rolling upgrade by default, meaning the standby is upgraded first, and then a reboot is initiated of the stnadby controller.
+Any upgrade that is initiated will update rolling upgrade by default, meaning the standby is upgraded first, and then a reboot is initiated of the standby controller.
 Once the standby system controllers come active, a failover will be initiated moving services to the newly upgraded controller.
 At that point the upgrade process is initiated on the former active controller.

 .. image:: images/initial_setup_of_velos_system_controllers/image28.png